-These instructions are for MSVC++ Version 8.
-Instructions for other versions should be similar.
+These instructions are for MSVC++ Version 10.
+Instructions for other versions should be similar, though project files for earlier versions are not well maintained.

 • Open a command terminal (choose Run on the Start menu and type cmd in the dialogue box).
-Go to the MSVisualStudio\v8 directory and type
+Go to the MSVisualStudio\v10 directory and type devenv symphony.sln /Build "Win32|Release"